Close Menu

 Buy Used or Refurbished

-Maybe your device is beyond repair, or you’re shopping for a new category of device you’re not too familiar with.
-What then?
-Try shopping for used or refurbished tech.
+If your device is beyond repair, or you’re shopping for a new category of device you’re not very familiar with, consider buying used or refurbished tech.
 You can sometimes get a discount on devices often indistinguishable from brand-new ones.
-You won’t get as great a deal buying somewhere like Apple’s Certified Refurbished store, but you can rest assured you will get a perfectly working device in as-new condition, with a warranty.
+You won’t get as great a deal buying from somewhere like Apple’s Certified Refurbished store, but you can rest assured you will get a perfectly working device in as-new condition with a warranty.
+You might also check out Amazon Renewed or Best Buy Refurbished.

 For deeper discounts, you’ll have to buy used from dealers or private sellers, but there’s more risk involved.
 Follow our advice on the best used tech to buy and check out our guides on how to buy a used phone and how to buy used devices on eBay to boost your chances of bagging a bargain while avoiding potential pitfalls.